b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 ## Monday, October 27, 2025 ##

-I woke up refreshed just before Vedic Awaken but didn't foolishly didn't get up.
-I was so beautifully comfortable, so went in and out of sleep in waves for quite some time in various states of contemplative Swapna Darshan.
-I am still in bed and it is late morning and I am the very model of a loungey layabout, but I am being gentle and mollycoddling for I am recovering, fasting and oh so very pleased to report that: "I am hungry!".
+Surprisingly, I woke up refreshed just before Vedic Awaken but, foolishly, didn't get up.
+I was so beautifully comfortable, so went in and out of velvet sleep in undulating and cascading waves for quite some time in various states of contemplative Swapna Darshan.
+This sadhana and discipline is of inestimable value.
+I am still in bed and it is late morning and I am the very model of a loungey lay-a-bout, but I am being gentle and mollycoddling for I am recovering, fasting and oh so very pleased to report that: "I am hungry!".

 ## Sunday, October 26, 2025 - Friday, October 10, 2025 ##